Here Are The Tips On How to Time The Real Estate Market.

 Seller’s Markets

 Conversely, in seller’s markets, there are more buyers than available inventory.
-Because there are fewer homes for buyers to choose among, almost every home will sell.
+Because there are fewer homes for buyers to choose from, almost every home will sell.
 Typically, there is much less than six months of inventory in a seller’s market.
 In extreme seller’s markets, there is less than two months of inventory in reserve.

 Neutral Markets

 Neutral markets are balanced.
-Typically, interest rates are affordable, and the number of buyers and sellers in the marketplace are equalized.
+Typically, interest rates are affordable, and the number of buyers and sellers in the marketplace is equalized.
 The scales don’t tip in either direction, meaning the market is normal without experiencing volatile swings.
 Inventory is generally around four months, give or take.
 Note that good buys exist in neutral markets, but there are no overall indications that favor buyers over sellers or vice versa.

 Buying in a Buyer’s Market